-The Columbia Heart Valve Center sponsors 1 and 2-year, non-ACGME-accredited fellowship opportunities.
+The Columbia Structural Heart & Valve Center sponsors one and two-year, non-ACGME-accredited fellowship opportunities.
 The fellowship provides experience in the interventional and medical therapy of structural heart disease with a special focus on transcatheter valve therapeutics.
 Applicants must have completed general cardiology and interventional cardiology fellowships.
-Valve Center fellows will be appointed as Clinical Instructors in the Columbia University Department of Medicine.
+Fellows will be appointed as clinical instructors in the Department of Medicine.

-Clinical Experience: Fellows spend approximately one day per week in the Valve Clinic and one week per month managing the Inpatient Valve Service.
+Fellows spend approximately one day per week in the valve clinic and one week per month managing the inpatient valve service.
 An emphasis will be placed on the longitudinal care of patients from evaluation through hospital admission, treatment, post-operative care, and discharge.

-Research Experience: Fellows are expected to participate in faculty-directed clinical research projects which culminate in presentation at a major scientific meeting and journal publication.
+Fellows are expected to participate in faculty-directed clinical research projects, which culminate in presentation at a major scientific meeting and journal publication.
 Fellows also participate in the enrollment and follow-up of patients in clinical trials.